ba-batz/dotfiles/README.md

-You have to download GNU Stow.
+Depends on GNU Stow and Neovim.

 To install run the install.sh script!